Every year, usually in mid-April, thousands of American students participate in a “Day of Silence.”

 Many schools will also host follow-up “Breaking the Silence” events, which can include workshops, speakers, and entertainment.
 Here‘s what you need to know about the event, and how to respond to it.

 What’s it really about?

 First of all, it‘s important to understand that the Day of Silence is organized by the nation’s largest activist group dedicated to promoting homosexuality to public school children as young as kindergarten level— the Gay, Lesbian and Straight Education Network (GLSEN).

 The founder of GLSEN, Kevin Jennings, wrote the foreword to a book while he was leading GLSEN called Queering Elementary Education.
 Chapters titles include, “Locating a Place for Gay and Lesbian Themes in Elementary …” and “‘It’s Okay to be Gay’: Interrupting Straight Thinking in the English Classroom.”

-GLSEN has carried on that tradition and, in short, would like for gay, lesbian, bisexual and transgender themes to be “fully integrated into curricula across a variety of subject areas and grade levels,” according to guides it publishes for educators and students.
-For excerpts from other concerning materials GLSEN promotes to educators, see Concerning Classroom Materials.
+GLSEN has carried on that tradition and, in short, would like for gay, lesbian, bisexual and transgender themes to be “fully integrated into curricula across a variety of subject areas and grade levels,” according to guides it has published for educators and students.

-To help further its goals, GLSEN also sponsors homosexual-advocacy student clubs, commonly known as Gay Straight Alliances, in some 4,000 schools across the country.
+To help further its goals, GLSEN also sponsors homosexual-advocacy student clubs, commonly known as Gay Straight Alliances, in thousands of schools across the country.